nathan0330/nathan0330.github.io/README.md

-download JSON file from website convert to csv file

-Use the Convert JSON to CSV.py code file to convert the JSON file to a CSV.
+## 2. Convert JSON file to CSV & Upload to ADLS